 Certain affections might resemble Acne and they are sometimes mistaken for Acne.
 The principal ones are quoted as follows:

-Folliculitis: known as the hot tub rash, the Folliculitis forms red pimples as well and whiteheads, which are the consequences of an infection in the hair follicles.
-Some prevail around the mouth (perioral dermatitis), and they can sometimes result from the side effect of the application of a cortisone cream.
+Folliculitis: known as 'hot tub rash'.
+Folliculitis forms red pimples as well as whiteheads, which are the consequences of an infection within the hair follicles.
+Often prevailing around the mouth (perioral dermatitis), they can sometimes result as a side effect from the application of a cortisone cream.

 The contamination of germs during shaving sometimes provokes bacterial folliculitis.
-It is often referred as acne of beard but long term antibiotic intakes can also be held responsible for what is called the acne of beard.
+It is often referred to as 'acne of the beard' but long term antibiotic intakes can also be held responsible for what is called the 'acne of the beard'.

-Pseudofolliculitis barbae also called the barber’s itch or razor bumps is frequently subjected to coloured people.
-They are translated by red rashes around embodied hairs of the beard.
-And again the Pseudofollicultis are talked about as acne of beard.
+Pseudofolliculitis barbae also called the barber’s itch or razor bumps is frequently found in coloured people.
+They appear as red rashes around the hairs of the beard.
+Pseudofollicultis are also often referred to as 'acne of beard'.